Olaudah Equiano: Early life and enslavement

-According to his memoir, Equiano was born in Essaka, Eboe, in the Kingdom of Benin around 1745.
-The village was in the southeast part of present-day Nigeria.
-In his autobiography he wrote: "My father, besides many slaves, had a numerous family, of which seven lived to grow up" and that he was the youngest son.
-He stated that his father was one of the elders or chiefs who sat in judgement with other elders to decide what to do about disputes or crimes.
-He refers to men called the Oye-Eboe who brought goods like guns, gunpowder and dried fish.
-In return, Equiano says: "Sometimes indeed we sold slaves to them, but they were only prisoners of war, or such among us as had been convicted of kidnapping, or adultery, and some other crimes, which we esteemed heinous."
-He proceeded, "When a trader wants slaves, he applies to a chief for them, and tempts him with his wares ... and accepts the price of his fellow creature's liberty with as little reluctance as the enlightened merchant."
-This was usually the cause of war in order to obtain the slaves to gratify "his avarice".
+According to his 1789 memoir Equiano was born around 1745 in the Igbo village of Essaka, in what is now southern Nigeria.
+He claimed his home was part of the Kingdom of Benin.

 Equiano recounted an incident of an attempted kidnapping of children in his Igbo village, which was foiled by adults.
-When he was around the age of eleven, he and his sister were left alone to look after their family premises, as was common when adults went out of the house to work.
-They were both kidnapped and taken far from their hometown, separated and sold to slave traders.
+When he was around the age of eleven he and his sister were left alone to look after their family premises, as was common when adults went out of the house to work.
+They were kidnapped and taken far from their home, separated and sold to slave traders.
 He tried to escape but was thwarted.
 After his owners changed several times, Equiano happened to meet with his sister but they were separated again.
-Six or seven months after he had been kidnapped, he arrived at the coast where he was taken on board a European slave ship.
-He was transported with 244 other enslaved Africans across the Atlantic Ocean to Barbados in the British West Indies.
+Six or seven months after he had been kidnapped, he arrived at the coast, where he was taken on board a European slave ship.
+He was transported with 244 other enslaved Africans across the Atlantic Ocean to Barbados, in the British West Indies.
 He and a few other slaves were sent on for sale in the Colony of Virginia.

 Literary scholar Vincent Carretta argued in his 2005 biography of Equiano that the activist could have been born in colonial South Carolina rather than Africa, based on a 1759 parish baptismal record that lists Equiano's place of birth as Carolina and a 1773 ship's muster that indicates South Carolina.
 Carretta's conclusion is disputed by other scholars who believe the weight of evidence supports Equiano's account of coming from Africa.